 Who makes the slimmest sliding doors?
 If you are in the market for one of the latest generation aluminium sliding patio doors, there has never been more choice.
 Bigger glass, better views, light and smooth sliding even automatic opening and closing are just some of the features you will find in a modern aluminium slimline sliding doors.

 First of all, one of the many features found in the current generation of aluminium sliding patio doors is a choice of aesthetics.
 For these products options suchs as standard or slim mullions and even the new breed of minimalist or ultra-thin slimline sliding doors.

 Secondly, aluminium patio doors have many facets in their design, and some come more complex than a bifolding door.
 For instance, their overall specification, fabrication, glazing and installation too.
 Moreover, many sliding patio doors achieve panel sizes of up to 9m2 with some systems also exceeding this area by a long margin.
 However, one consistent message with the latest breed of sliding doors is how slim you can have them.
 This trend for ultra-thin doors is all to do with the sliding door interlock.

 What is a sliding door interlock?

 The interlock is the central mullion where the front edge of one sliding panel interlocks or overlaps with the back edge of the other.
 Additionally, the interlock design must allow for rigidity as well as protection from wind loadings and deflection.
 Furthermore, with many modern ultra-slim sliding systems, the interlock also acts as a door handle.

 Who makes the slimmest sliding doors?

 Through extensive research, product knowledge and detailed study of the fabrication and technical manuals, we have compiled a list of the majority of sliding door systems sold in the UK today.
-We have included all the top brands you may have heard of as well as many other products less well known.
-Included are both standard as well as minimalist slimline versions showing you who makes the slimmest sliding doors.
+Included are all the top brands you may have heard of as well as many other products less well known.
+As well as the standard mullion is any option for a slimline version.
+As a result, you can see in one unique place, who makes the slimmest sliding doors.

 |Optional Slim Interlock|